 The classic triad scheme involves three colors equally spaced around the circumference of the color wheel.
 They form a visual triangle, whose vertices represent a harmonious combination of red, yellow, and blue hues.

-The main rule in using a triad is selecting a leading hue.
-The dominant color sets the mood of the composition, while the other two hues become supportive, gently complementing the main one.
-Designers often mute secondary hues to avoid chaos, leaving the dominant one bright.
+The main rule for using a triad is to select a leading hue.
+The dominant color sets the mood of the composition, while the other two hues serve as supporting hues, gently complementing the main one.
+Designers often mute secondary hues to avoid chaos, leaving the dominant one to stand out brightly.

 Advantages: